VIDEO ENGINEERING - 2024/5

 Module code: TON2018

 This module will introduce you to aspects of video engineering systems, from 625-line analogue systems to digitally-delivered HD systems.
-It concentrates on why video engineering is important to professional audio systems (e.g. as a source for digital synchronisation signals) and emphasises the knowledge and understanding that is needed by an audio professional (operational or maintenance), rather than a designer of video systems.
+It concentrates on why video engineering is important to professional audio systems and emphasises the knowledge and understanding that is needed by an audio professional (operational or maintenance), rather than a designer of video systems.
+As video becomes ever more present in the audio engineer's professional career, fundamental knowledge and practical skills are increasingly important.
+You will look at analogue video waveforms on an oscilloscope, and examine digital bit streams down to binary data level, as well as learning the basics of setting up a camera for filming or streaming.
+You will also learn about TV sound and comms systems and how these differ to music recording studios.

 Music and Media